How to Buy Municipal Bonds Directly

 How to Buy Individual Municipal Bonds

-Individual municipal bonds can be bought through bond dealers, banks, brokerage firms, and in a few cases directly from the municipality.
-Individual municipal bonds can either be bought on the primary market, which is for new issue bonds, or on the secondary market, which is a market for trading bonds after the bond has already been issued on the primary market.
+You can buy individual municipal bonds through bond dealers, banks, brokerage firms, and in a few cases, directly from the municipality.
+You can buy them either on the primary market, which is for new-issue bonds, or on the secondary market, which is a market for trading bonds after the bond has already been issued on the primary market.

 Buying Municipal Bonds on the Primary Market

 If you purchase a bond in the primary market, there are no fees or markups for the purchase.
-A bank or group of banks will bring the bond issue to the market and you would be required to have an account with one of the banks leading the new issue or with one of the banks that are syndicating the offering.
+A bank or group of banks will bring the bond issue to the market and you would be required to have an account with one of the banks leading the new issue or syndicating the offering.

 The secondary market allows investors to buy bonds, which have already been issued, from other investors, bond dealers, banks and brokerage firms.
 In order to purchase bonds, you would first need to open an account with a firm or bank that deals in bonds.

 You could go with an online do-it-yourself firm or a traditional bank or brokerage firm, and depending on which route you choose, you would either work with a representative or fly solo to find bonds that satisfy your specific needs.
-When purchasing bonds in the secondary market, the price of the bond will usually include a markup, which is the dealer's cost plus profit.
+When purchasing bonds on the secondary market, the price of the bond will usually include a markup, which is the dealer's cost, plus profit.

-An additional commission may also be charged if you are utilizing a representative or firm to find bonds for you or to execute the transaction.
-The price of a bond is quoted as if the bond was selling for $100, however, the face value is normally $1,000.
+You may be charged an additional commission if you're using a representative or firm to find bonds for you or to execute the transaction.
+The price of a bond is quoted as if the bond was selling for $100.
+However, the face value is normally $1,000.